 Green Book Details The Upperman appears in the Green Book from 1938 to 1950 at 197 Bluff St. in Akron under the category Hotels.
 Additional information coming soon.

 The Ward family’s path to success was fraught with struggle.
-Prior to coming to Cleveland, William Ward, originally from Leesville, Virginia, was a bellhop at the Old Monongahela Hotel in Pittsburgh, Pennsylvania, by day and attending business courses by night.
-Once he was done with his business courses, he decided to open the Ward-Stagg Hotel […]
+Prior to coming to Cleveland, William Ward, born in 1877 in Leesville, Virginia, was a bellhop at the Old Monongahela Hotel in Pittsburgh, Pennsylvania, by day and attending business courses by night.
+Once he was done with his business courses, he decided to open the […]